Skip to content

 For this collaborative effort, Nathan Hunt a.k.a.
 Muzzy Fossa, and Radderall – comprised of Zach Taneyhill, Jonathan McAllister & Alex Eliopoulos – recruited an impressive cast of musicians from Cleveland’s indie scene including Ryan Fletterick a.k.a.
 Songs for an Unknown God, Morgan Fox, Jessica Jones, Smith Taylor, Morning Silk, Joey “J.D.”
 Kardos, Bobby Dagget and Clyde Maruna.
 To engineer and mix this diverse lineup which varies from song to song, they enlisted Jim Stewart, Jonathan Chips, Tuck Mindrum, Andrew Veres, and the Akron Recording Company.

-A quirky, flanged bass line and disco-like rhythm kick off the lively “Duplicity Life,” one of the album’s better and few up-tempo tracks.
+A quirky, flanged bass line and disco-like rhythm kick off the lively “Duplicity Life,” one of the album’s catchier and more up-tempo tracks.
 With pulsating synthesizers it evokes a chill dance club vibe, with melodic yet thickly processed singing.
 As a native Clevelander, the song recalls the atmosphere of past club-hopping downtown around West 9th Street and the east bank of the Flats.

 The group delves into the sounds of shoegaze on “Mr. Anywhere.”
 With its sedated arrangement, breathy vocale, atmospheric synths and soaring lead of sustained electric guitar, to this reviewer the track is reminiscent of Luna Waves’ recent releases.